fp7mplane/components/scamper/README.md

 ```

-In another terminal, run the Scamper probe component (NOTE: Certain capabilities need Scamper probe to be run as root because of the use of raw/link-layer sockets).
+In another terminal, run the Scamper probe component (NOTE: Certain capabilities need Scamper probe to be run as root because of the use of raw/link-layer sockets.
+If running the component with `sudo` doesn't work, you should `setuid 4755` scamper's binary.).
 The probe component should register to the supervisor and output the registration status:
 ```
 ko@host:~/protocol-ri# sudo python3 -m mplane.component --config ./conf/scamper.conf
 Added <Service for <capability: measure (tracebox-standard-ip4) when now ... future token 7faab371 schema 3c5e225e p/m/r 2/3/2>>